- What is a Heavy Equipment Service Technician?

 Equipment Service Technician Qualifications

 The minimum educational requirement for most heavy equipment service technician jobs is a high school diploma or its equivalent.
-In fact, 44% of heavy equipment technicians have no additional education extending past receiving their high school diploma or equivalent.
-Any high school level courses that explore automotive repair, physics and electronics serve as strong foundations for heavy equipment maintenance.
+In fact, 44% of heavy-duty equipment technicians have no additional education extending past receiving their high school diploma or equivalent.
+Any high school level courses that explore automotive repair, physics and electronics serve as strong foundations to service heavy equipment.

 If you want to strengthen your skills and expand your knowledge before committing to this career path, technical schools and community colleges often offer courses that explain diagnostics, welding, electronics and manufacturing.
 Consider taking individual foundational courses to learn the skills you need for a particular job.
 Alternatively, you can decide to take certificate programs or a course load that results in an associate’s degree.